LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 The second method is to zip the LassoApp directory.
 This produces a single .zip file that can be installed on a Lasso server.
-Lasso Server will handle un-zipping the file in-memory and serving its contents.
+Lasso Server will handle unzipping the file in-memory and serving its contents.
 LassoApps zipped in this manner provide easy download and distribution while still making the source-code for the application accessible.
-Zipped LassoApps must have a *.zip* file extension.
+Zipped LassoApps must have a ".zip" file extension.

 Developers should ensure that a LassoApp directory is zipped properly.
 Specifically, Lasso requires that all of the files & folders inside the LassoApp directory be zipped and not the LassoApp directory itself.
-On UNIX platforms (OS X & Linux) the *zip* command line tool can be used to create zipped LassoApps.
-To accomplish this, a developer would *cd* **into** the LassoApp directory and issue the zip command.
-Assuming a LassoApp name of *AddressBook*, the following command would be used.
+On UNIX platforms (OS X & Linux) the :command:`zip` command line tool can be used to create zipped LassoApps.
+To accomplish this, a developer would :command:`cd` *into* the LassoApp directory and issue the zip command.
+Assuming a LassoApp name of "AddressBook", the following command would be used.

 .. code-block:: none

    zip -qr ../AddressBook.zip *

-The above would zip the files & folders within the AddressBook directory and create a file named AddressBook.zip at the same level as the AddressBook directory.
+The above would zip the files & folders within the AddressBook directory and create a file named "AddressBook.zip" at the same level as the "AddressBook" directory.
 The "r" option indicates to zip that it should recursively zip all sub-directories, while the "q" option simply indicates that zip should do its job quietly (by default, zip outputs verbose information on its activities).